george3447/ngx-humanize-duration/projects/ngx-humanize-duration/README.md

 </p>
 ```

-If you want to override the defaults at Component level
+If you want to override the defaults at Service level

 ```ts
 import { NgxHumanizeDurationService } from "ngx-humanize-duration";